webduno/sol22/README.md

 copy it

-then lets open a new command terminal inside the sol22  folder you downloaded and extracted previously from the github link like this, open folder, right click, open terminal then paste the command, press enter and wait once you see "found 0 vulnerabilities" its done
+then lets open a new command terminal inside the "sol22 dash main"   folder you downloaded and extracted previously from the github link like this, open folder, right click, open terminal then paste the command, press enter and wait

-continuing with the seccond command, lets clear the terminal first with clear and enter
+once you see "found 0 vulnerabilities" its done so we can continue with the seccond command, but lets clear the terminal first with clear and enter

-and check the second comand,
-node secretgen.js PRIVATE_KEY
-what this will do, is generate a file called keypair.json based on the private key of your phantom wallet
+and lets check the second comand, node secretgen.js PRIVATE_KEY what this will do, is generate a file called keypair.json based on the private key of your phantom wallet